COMP122/comp122-f24/models-comp-comm/notes_09_25.md

    1. Quiz: 10-
       - Follow the process, it is part of the quiz
         - name, account, add, commit, push
-        - subsequent interative commits at least 6 commits
+        - subsequent iterative commits at least 6 commits
         - `make validate`
-      - Released at 6:00pm on Sept 27
+      - Released at 6:00pm on Sept 27 (Friday)
-        * URL Inviation linke posted on #fitzgerald-f24
+        * URL Invitation link posted on #fitzgerald-f24
-      - Closed at 11:59 pm on Sept 29
+      - Closed at 11:59 pm on Sept 29 (Sunday)
-      - Timelimit: 60 minutes.
+      - Time limit: 60 minutes.
         * you are responsible for timing yourself
-      - DRES accomodations:
+      - DRES accommodations:
         * make sure you inform me out of band

 ## Today's Agenda: